DominicSamoes/alx-system_engineering-devops/README.md

 This repository contains 0x00.
 Shell, basics tasks.
-This reposotory also contains 0x01.
+This repository also contains 0x01.
 Shell, permissions.
+It also contains 0x02.
+Shell, I/O Redirections and filters.